Sexual pheromone diffuser of the species Cydia pomonella to attract males, with a duration of 90 days in normal field conditions...

 To carry out mass trapping the number of traps per area should be increased depending on the location and homogeneity of the crops.
 One trap can control an area of between 500 and 1,000 m².
 This entails a trap density of 10 to 20 traps per hectare.

-An ECONEX WHITE TRIANGULAR without sheets trap.
-The ECONEX WHITE TRIANGULAR without sheets trap stands out above all for its simplicity of use, and will be operative until the depletion of the pheromone or the saturation of the adhesive sheet.
+Both traps stand out above all for their simplicity of use, and will be operative until pheromone depletion or saturation of the sheet or adhesive surface.

 PERIOD OF USE